mdditt2000/kubernetes-1-19/cis 2.5/ipam-infoblox/README.md

 # F5 IPAM Controller with Container Ingress Services using Infoblox IPAM Integration

+**Please note: Infoblox IPAM Integration with F5 IPAM Controller is in preview**

 The F5 IPAM Controller is deployed in Kubernetes working with Container Ingress Services (CIS) to allocates IP addresses from Infoblox network ranges.
 The F5 IPAM Controller watches orchestration-specific CRD resources and consumes the hostnames within each resource.
+The F5 IPAM Controller integrates with Infoblox WAPI via the RESTful web API.

 ## Prerequisites